 If I believed in coincidence, I would say it was by pure coincidence that I am writing this post.
 Too bad I don’t believe in coincidence.
 However, I do know I was meant to be writing this exact article!
-Season one, episode number one of the Gladney reFRAMEd podcast is on reframing grief.
+Season one, episode number one of The Gladney Center for Adoption‘s reFRAMEd podcast is on reframing grief.
 You would probably be shocked if I told you that we just had the first death in our family during our son’s first five years of life.
 Just a few weeks ago, our grandma, our son’s great-grandma, passed away peacefully in her home.
 It is with perfect timing that I write to you about reframing grief.

 Grief is defined as the response to loss, particularly the loss of someone or something that has died.
 However, as described in the video, grief doesn’t only occur during deaths.
 Grief can occur in many other situations.
 Specifically, grief can come from moving, a change in jobs, school, churches, homes, or also in the form of adoption.
 This was great for me to hear as I know I have experienced grief in many different ways.